thoughtbot/superglue/docs/configuration.md

 and will work with the Rails `flash`.
 You can modify this however you like, out of the box:

   - When using `data-sg-visit`, all data in the flash slice will be cleared before the request.
-  - When using `data-sg-visit` or `data-sg-remote`, the recieved flash will be merged with the current flash.
+  - When using `data-sg-visit` or `data-sg-remote`, the received flash will be merged with the current flash.
 You can change this behavior by modifying the flash slice.